Coronavirus guidance for children with cancer

 What if my child or young person undergoing treatment for cancer has a healthy sibling between 12 and 17 years old?
 Should the sibling receive the vaccine?

 This is to indirectly protect their immunosuppressed household contacts, who are at higher risk of serious disease from COVID-19 and may not generate a full immune response to vaccination.
 Healthy siblings of children or young people undergoing treatment for cancer are now eligible to receive the vaccine.
-Your GP should invite the household contacts of your child to receive the vaccine shortly.

 What are the current recommendations for COVID-19 vaccination in children less than 12 years undergoing treatment for cancer?